emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 7. Advanced settings (optional):  Choose whether to use **sync** or **async** query mode as needed.
 For details, see [Configuration](./data-bridges.md).

-8. Before clicking **Create**, you can click **Test Connectivity** to test that the bridge can connect to the SQL Server.
+8. Before clicking **Create**, you can click **Test Connectivity** to test that the bridge can connect to the Microsoft SQL Server.

 9. Click **Create** to finish the creation of the data bridge.

-   A confirmation dialog will appear and ask if you like to create a rule using this data bridge, you can click **Create Rule** to continue creating rules to specify the data to be saved into SQL Server.
-You can also create rules by following the steps in [Create Rules for SQL Server Data Bridge](#create-rules-for-sqlserver-data-bridge).
+   A confirmation dialog will appear and ask if you like to create a rule using this data bridge, you can click **Create Rule** to continue creating rules to specify the data to be saved into Microsoft SQL Server.
+You can also create rules by following the steps in [Create Rules for Microsoft SQL Server Data Bridge](#create-rules-for-sqlserver-data-bridge).

-Now that you have created the data bridge, and the SQL Server data bridge should appear in the data bridge list (**Data Integration** -> **Data Bridge**) with **Resource Status** as **Connected**.
+Now that you have created the data bridge, and the Microsoft SQL Server data bridge should appear in the data bridge list (**Data Integration** -> **Data Bridge**) with **Resource Status** as **Connected**.

 ### Create Rules for Microsoft SQL Server Data Bridge

-After you have successfully created the data bridge to SQL Server, you can continue to create rules to specify the data to be saved into SQL Server and rules for the online/offline status recording.
+After you have successfully created the data bridge to Microsoft SQL Server, you can continue to create rules to specify the data to be saved into Microsoft SQL Server and rules for the online/offline status recording.

 1. Go to EMQX Dashboard, click **Data Integration** -> **Rules**.